Conques, Aveyron tourism & sightseeing

 Conques, listed as one of the most beautiful villages of France, is about 30 kilometres east of Figeac and 35 kilometres north of Rodez, in the Aveyron department in the Massif Central.
 Conques sits on the edge of the gorge of the River Dourdou, in a beautiful setting surrounded by mountains and forests.
 The approach from the south is along an especially attractive stretch of river.

 France This Way comment: if you are on holiday in this region of France do not miss Conques!
 We use a lot of superlatives throughout the site and to describe the 'most beautiful villages of France' - but Conques is really something else.

-In the village parts of the original town walls and gates survive, sealing in the narrow village streets (many of which are cobbled) and with many fine medieval houses spread out across the hillside - almost all the houses seem to have great views into the valley below.
+In the centre of Conques, parts of the original town walls and gates survive, sealing in the narrow village streets (many of which are cobbled) and with many fine medieval houses spread out across the hillside - almost all the houses seem to have great views into the valley below.

 Although the main sights in Conques are the Abbey and its treasury there is a lot to explore elsewhere in the town as well.
 You will come across most of the highlights as you walk through the village, but we do recommend you go to the tourist office to get a plan of Conques which shows the various places of interest including the stone gateways, the communal bread ovens (which still work), the convent, castle and fortifications.